 You might notice a visible depression in the person’s eyes.
 Their skin might be flushed, and their mind might not be as sharp or as focused as it normally is.
 Further, they might be more prone to lashing out with aggression.

 Irritation, frustration, and aggression are all feelings that withdrawals can bring on.
 So, if the person you love is displaying those behaviours when they have to be around other people, there’s a chance that they’re on crack or another stimulant.

 You may have heard about crack eyes or crack hands.
-These are physical manifestations of the addiction that are good indications that a person is using crack.
+These are physical manifestations of the addiction that are good indications that a person is using the drug.

 The term “crack eyes” refers to the twitchy, irritated nature of a person’s eyes when they’re high on crack.
 They might look around, darting from place to place with their eyes.
 Movement of the eyes in that way might not be normal to the person, so it’s a clear indication that something is off.

-If your friend or loved one starts to behave differently, look to their eyes to see you feel a significant difference.
-“Crack hands” refers to physical damage to the skin that comes from smoking crack.
+If your friend or loved one starts to behave differently, look into their eyes to see if you feel a significant difference.
+“Crack hands” refers to physical damage to the skin that comes from smoking crack cocaine

 The palms of a person who smokes crack might have lesions, dark spots, or impurities of the skin that don’t exist elsewhere on the body.
 Beyond that, you might notice dilated eyes, strange speech patterns, tooth decay, and a general sense of unwellness caused by damage to internal organs.